What to Expect For Your First Jiu Jitsu Class | Explained

 So when you hear it directed at you, know it's a positive thing!

-One of the best features of training BJJ is the ability to train at a high intensity level with minimal risk of injury.
+One of the best features of training BJJ is the ability to train at a high-intensity level with minimal risk of injury.

 This is mainly accomplished through the tapping system.

-Tapping can save you from injury, and during training you should be encouraged to tap.
+Tapping can save you from injury, and during training, you should be encouraged to tap.

-In fact, Garry Tonon, one of the most decorated grapplers in the world mentions below how often he taps during training.
+Garry Tonon, one of the most decorated grapplers in the world mentions below how often he taps during training.

-Most classes have this same format of a warm up, transitioning to drills, and near the end of the class you will 'spar' or live roll.
+Most classes have this same format of a warm-up, transitioning to drills, and near the end of the class, you will 'spar' or live roll.

-Most warm ups will include a combination of jogging laps, stretching and body weight exercises.
+Most warm-ups will include a combination of jogging laps, stretching, and body weight exercises.

-Continuing the warm up, the class will move on to a series of drills.
+Continuing the warm-up, the class will move on to a series of drills.
 Depending on the instructor the drills can vary.

-They can also drills to pass the guard to side control to build your knowledge and experience on what to do in basic situations.
+They can also be drills to pass the guard to side control to build your knowledge and experience on what to do in basic situations.

 Near End of Class - Live rolling